GabrielSlima/blog/articles/clean-code-clean-classes.md

     </p>
     <h3>Isolating from Change</h3>
     <p>
         One of the most important concepts in OOP is coupling.
-Coupling is, as the cohesion is, a measure of the relationship between the modules of our application.
+Coupling also is a measure, but instead of a saying the degree in which the elements of a module or class belong together, it says the strenght of the relationship between the modules of our application.
 In this case, how strong the relationship between the classes of our system is, I mean, how depentent they are on each other.
         <br>
         The classes, can be tightly coupled, meaning that they are highly dependent on each other.
 Or they can be loosely coupled, meaning that they are not dependent on each other.
     </p>